agsb/minute/docs/Minute.md

 (The letters with negative rank are not in the first 12 places of files)

 The table gives a layout of four layers, two for lowercase, layer 0 (**t a o h e n d i s f b r**),  layer 1 (**y l w c v p u m g k j x**), and two for uppercase.
-The 'q' and 'z' will be allocated with pontuactions layers.
+The 'q' and 'z' will be allocated into pontuactions layers.

 The order of letters in each layer needs be defined later.